danielstocks/webcloud/pages/blog/2020-02-02-personal-website-2020-tech-stack.md

 ---

 <Intro>Roughly every six years or so, I set out on the seemingly meaningless expedition of re-building my personal website.
-This post outlines decisions and thoughts on the new architecture, as well as a reflection over what's changed over time.</Intro>
+This post outlines decisions and thoughts on the new architecture, as well as a reflection over what's changed since last time.</Intro>

 I first launched my personal website in 2007.
 It's taken many forms since.
 From raw HTML, to PHP, to [Django](https://www.djangoproject.com/), to [Jekyll](https://jekyllrb.com/), and back to raw HTML.
 It's always been a fun way to explore new technology and do silly over-the-top things without justifying the cost.
 Who needs Medium or other proprietary blogging platforms!?